open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 ## The Hardware

+{{< card2 "Hardware importance">}}
+There is a software system that's very important.
+The idea was to build VentOS and then we use hardware drivers to change based on which kind of mechanical equipment you have.
+VentOS GUI which is closely related to VentDisplay, is a software control mechanism that's like a clinical display a doctor would use.
+{{< /card2 >}}

 >Which hardware projects have you developed as part of this project?
 Just the ventilator or are there more components?